evil1dwk/TrayWeatherApp/README.md

 - (Optional) Inno Setup if you want to build an installer:

   [Download Inno Setup](https://jrsoftware.org/isinfo.php)
-  if Inno Setup is not installed a standalone exe file will be created.
+  If Inno Setup is not installed a standalone exe file will be created.
 ---

 ## Build Script: `build.ps1`
 The `build.ps1` script automates the entire packaging process.

 Run this from **PowerShell** at the project root: